Gopika-KD/Gopika-KD/README.md

 ## Hi, I'm Gopika 👋

-# 🌸 Welcome to My First GitHub Repository!
+# 🌸 Welcome to My GitHub Profile!

 This is where my journey into the world of coding begins.
 From writing *"Hello World"* to solving real logic problems,